rsouth/asm-reading-list/learning-notes.md

 Think **E** = Extended and **X** = Register.

 `A` Accumulator register: It is used for I/O port access, arithmetic, interrupt calls, etc...
-    EAX generally contains the return of a function.
+ - EAX generally contains the return of a function.
 If you see the EAX register just after a function call, chances are that EAX contains the return value of the function.
-    EAX and EDX are always implied in multiplication and division instructions EAX can also be used as a temporary CPU memory for additions:
+ - EAX and EDX are always implied in multiplication and division instructions
+ - EAX can also be used as a temporary CPU memory for additions

 `B` Base register: It is used as a base pointer for memory access; gets some interrupt return values.